awilson90/Homework_02/README.md

 ![wall-street](images/wall-street.jpg)

-For this project, we will use VBA scripting to analyze real stock market data for the 2014-2016 period.
+For this project, we will use VBA scripting to analyze past real stock market data for the 2014-2016 period.

 ## Objective